 - 1.)
-Isolator System and Related Radio-Frequency Ablation Devices.
-Our Isolator system and related radio-frequency, or RF, devices, such as our multifunctional pens and CoolrailTM device, represent our primary product line and currently generate a substantial majority of our revenue.
-Our Isolator system and related RF devices are used in both open and minimally invasive procedures and primarily consist of the following products: - Isolator Synergy Bipolar Radio-Frequency Ablation Clamps.
+AtriCure's Synergy Ablation System and Related Radio-Frequency Ablation Devices.
+Our Synergy System and related radio-frequency, or RF, devices, such as our multifunctional pens, represent our primary product line and currently generate a substantial majority of our revenue.
+Our Synergy System and related RF devices are used in both open and minimally invasive procedures and primarily consist of the following products: - Isolator Bipolar Radio-Frequency Ablation Clamps.
 We sell multiple configurations of our Isolator Synergy clamps.
 One design is for ablation during open-heart procedures and one design is for ablation during minimally invasive procedures.
-Our Isolator Synergy clamps are single-use disposables and have jaws that close in a parallel fashion.
-The parallel closure compresses the tissues and evacuates the blood and fluids from the energy pathway in order to make the ablation more effective.
-During the fourth quarter of 2009, we introduced and commercially released in Europe a new open-heart configuration of our Isolator Synergy clamps, known as the Isolator Synergy Access clamp.
-The Isolator Synergy Access clamp features a pivoting clamp head which promotes easier access to challenging anatomy.
-The Isolator Synergy Access clamp has not yet been cleared for use in the United States.
-We anticipate clearance and commercial release to occur in the United States during the first half of 2011. - Ablation and Sensing Unit, or ASU.
+During 2011, we released our Isolator Synergy Access clamps in the United States, a new open-heart configuration featuring a pivoting clamp head that promotes easier access to challenging anatomy.
+All of our clamps are single-use disposables and have jaws that close in a parallel fashion.
+The parallel closure compresses the tissues and evacuates the blood and fluids from the energy pathway in order to make the ablation more effective. - Ablation and Sensing Unit, or ASU.
 Our ASU is a compact power generator that uses our proprietary software and delivers bipolar radio-frequency, or RF, energy.
 The ASU provides the RF energy necessary for our clamps, multifunctional pens and Coolrail linear ablation device.
 We generally lend our ASU, free of charge, to our direct customers and sell it to our distributors. - AtriCure Switch Box, or ASB.
 Our ASB is a compact switch box which provides the technology needed for the dual pulsing electrodes in our Isolator Synergy clamps as well as the ability to connect and toggle between our multiple RF devices.
-We generally lend our ASB, free of charge, to our direct customers and sell it to our distributors. - Isolator Multifunctional Pen.
+We generally lend our ASB, free of charge, to our direct customers and sell it to our distributors. - Isolator Multifunctional Pens.
 Our Isolator multifunctional pens are disposable RF devices that come in two configurations; one that makes linear ablations and one that makes spot ablations.
 The pens enable surgeons to evaluate cardiac arrhythmias, perform temporary cardiac pacing, sensing, and stimulation and ablate cardiac tissue with the same device.
 When the multifunctional pens are used with our ASB, surgeons are able to toggle back and forth between temporary pacing, sensing, and stimulation and ablation.
-Because of their broad range of capabilities, we believe surgeons are generally using one or both of our pen devices in combination with our Isolator clamps during both minimally invasive and open-heart procedures. - Coolrail Linear Ablation Device.
-During the second quarter of 2008 we released our Coolrail linear ablation device, which is a disposable linear RF ablation device designed to allow physicians to create an expanded cardiac ablation lesion set during minimally invasive procedures.
-We believe physicians are using our Coolrail device during minimally invasive procedures in order to improve long-term results for patients who have non-paroxysmal forms of AF. - 2.)
+Because of their broad range of capabilities, we believe surgeons are generally using one or both of our pen devices in combination with our Isolator clamps during both minimally invasive and open-heart procedures. - 2.)
 Cryoablation System.
 Our cryoablation offering consists of a variety of reusable and disposable devices which use cryothermy, or extreme cold, to ablate cardiac tissue.
-In August 2007 we acquired the Frigitronics® CCS-200 product line for cardiac ablation, which included a console and a variety of reusable cardiac ablation probes.
-During the first half of 2009, we launched our Cryo1TM cryoablation device, and during the fourth quarter of 2010 we launched our next generation disposable cryoablation device, cryoIceTM.
-Our disposable cryoablation devices are used with the CCS-200 console and are being adopted by physicians for AF ablation treatment during certain open-heart procedures, for which physicians prefer cryoablation over RF ablation.
+In August 2007 we acquired the Frigitronics® CCS-200 product line for cardiac ablation, which included a generator and a variety of reusable cardiac ablation probes.
+During the first half of 2009, we launched our Cryo1TM cryoablation device, and during the fourth quarter of 2010 we launched our next generation disposable cryoablation device, cryoIceTM, which has replaced our Cyro1 device.
+During 2011, we introduced our next generator and are being adopted by physicians for AF ablation treatment during certain open-heart procedures, for which physicians prefer cryoablation over RF ablation.
 We believe our cryoablation devices provide us with a superior competitive product offering.